flame-engine/flame/README.md

 ## Credits

- * The [Flame engine team](https://github.com/orgs/flame-engine/people) who is continuously working on maintaining and improving Flame.
+ * The [Flame Engine team](https://github.com/orgs/flame-engine/people), who is continuously working on maintaining and improving Flame.
  * All the friendly contributors and people who are helping in the community.